ut-energy-institute/UT_EIoF_webtool_open_source/UT_EIoF_Server_instructions.md

 The current work flow of changing the code on the server is as follows:

+0. Clone the repository to your computer. (only have to do this the first time)
 1. Use R Studio to pull down the codes to make sure that you have the most up-to-date version to work from. (see below)
 2. Make edits and test to make sure codes are running locally.
 3. Close and restart RStudio and rerun codes to make sure that you have all of the right packages installed in the codes themselves.